stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/Session1.1.md

 print("pos: x:{},y:{},z:{}".format(pos.x,pos.y,pos.z))
 ```

-Use your faverate python editor to open the sample1.py file.
+Use your favorite python editor to open the sample1.py file.
 When you install python, it come with a python editor call IDLE.